-- information; - (b) Activities that require a groundwater protection plan have been identified above; - (c) Practices that will protect groundwater from pollution are addressed in Section C: Other Control Measures. - (d) Implementation schedule-all practices required to prevent pollution of groundwater are to be in place prior to conducting the activity; - (e) Training is required as a part of the ground water protection plan.
+- (a) General information about this project is covered in the Project information: - (b) Activities that require a groundwater protection plan have been identified above: - (c) Practices that will protect groundwater from pollution are addressed in Section C: Other Control Measures. - (d) Implementation schedule-all practices required to prevent pollution of groundwater are to be in place prior to conducting the activity; - (e) Training is required as a part of the ground water protection plan.
 All employees of the contractor, sub-contractor, and resident engineer personnel will be trained to understand the nature and requirements of this plan as they pertain to their job function(s).
 Training will be accomplished within one week of employment and annually thereafter.

-A record of training will be maintained by the contractor with a copy provided to the resident engineer.

-- (f) Areas of the project and groundwater plan activities will be inspected as part of the weekly sediment and erosion control inspections - (g) Certification (see signature page).
+A record of training will be maintained by the contractor with a copy provided to the resident engineer. - (f) Areas of the project and groundwater plan activities will be inspected as part of the weekly sediment and erosion control inspections - (g) Certification (see signature page).